ZebraMilk/binary-search-tree/README.md

 # Binary Search Tree

-## Implementation
+## Task

-Given an unsorted array, form a balanced binary tree from that array and add methods as indicated by the requirements.
-Use only unique values in the array (or implement a "count" property of each value?)
+Given an unsorted array, form a balanced binary tree from that array and add methods as indicated by the [requirements](##Requirements).

+## Goals

+As a continued foray into data structures and algorithms, this project fundamentally serves to really poke around with Binary Search Trees.
+It was really fun to implement fake pointers in Javascript without memory allocation.
+I have minimal exposure to the C programming language through CS50, so some of the methods were familiar.

+Others, though... like determining height of a node, or deciding when to use recursion in developing the methods of the Tree factory, they proved more challenging.
+I still want to revisit the `height` method, but I feel like I have traversed Binary Search Trees up and down and back and forth, enough to establish a baseline understanding.

+I loved this, my brain enjoyed finding the different base cases for each method.
+It could be refactored, there are a lot of similar conditional expressions that could be cleaned up.

+I have a copy of *Introduction to Algorithms*, and am slowly processing some of the simpler chapters.
+It's a lot, but again, my brain really enjoys the moments where the subject just clicks, even a little.

+---

-## Restrictions
+## Project Restrictions

-The array passed into the buildTree function has to have no values < 0

-I could make a more sanitizing array funciton, to sort, remove duplicates, and any values < 1...
-Also could remove strings?
+Earlier commits required inputs without values less than 1, but a simple `.filter()` now sanitizes an array of any integer values.

+I still need to restrict input to type Number.

 ## Definitions